Ferrite (Ceramic) Disc Magnets

 Typical Magnetic Block Applications

 Neodymium magnetic blocks are typically used in numerous applications including motors, medical equipment, sensors, holding applications, electronics and automotive.
 Smaller sizes can also be used simple attaching or holding displays in retail or exhibitions, simple DIY and workshop mounting or holding applications.
 Their high strength relative to size makes them a very versatile magnet option.
+Click here to see block or bar magnets in a fixing application.

 |Product Number||Height (mm)||Length (mm)||Pull force (kg)||Units per pack||Weight (g)||Width (mm)|